Popular destination

 The Schoenstatt Shrine

 The “Schoenstatt Shrines” are Marian places of covenant between man and God.
-People make a covenant with Mary in these places to witness Christ with her help and at her hand in their professional, social and family commitments.
+People make a covenant with Mary in these places in order to bear witness to Christ with her help and by her hand in their professional, social and family commitments.

 The organ